 - A. Identification of the types of businesses that would be affected.
-New buildings in the Wildland Urban Interface area - B. A description of the projected reporting, record keeping, and other compliance requirements that would result from the proposed action.
-N/A - C. SFM has made an initial determination that the adoption of this regulation may have a significant adverse economic impact on businesses, including the ability of California businesses to compete in other states.
+Business that build and operate escape rooms. - B. A description of the projected reporting, record keeping, and other compliance requirements that would result from the proposed action.
+None - C. SFM has made an initial determination that the adoption of this regulation may have a significant adverse economic impact on businesses, including the ability of California businesses to compete in other states.
 SFM has considered proposed alternatives that would lessen any adverse impact on business and invites you to submit proposals.
 Submissions may include the following considerations: